istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 - Ambient with L4 ztunnel only
 - Ambient with L4 ztunnel and L7 waypoint proxies (one per namespace, scaled to 3 replicas)

 Spoilers!
-There are significant savings across the board for all ambient scenarios when compared to sidecars – up to 99% savings in usage and 98% in allocation.
+There are significant savings across the board for all ambient scenarios when compared to sidecars – up to 99% savings with only L4 and 88% with L4+L7.

 {{< image width="100%"
     link="savings.png"